 Mademoiselle Scientist is a digital platform that supports the next generation of scientists.
 Everyone has their own introduction to STEM, here is mine.
 I remember at an early age being excited about all things science.
 I enjoyed learning more about science every day.
-On the weekends I was often at my grandparents’ backyard chasing fireflies and reading the encyclopedia to learn more about the world around me.
+On the weekends I was often in my grandparents’ backyard chasing fireflies and reading the encyclopedia to learn more about the world around me.
 During the week I would tune into The Magic School Bus or Bill Nye the Science Guy and imagine how it would be to become a real scientist.
-The opportunity to make a change in the world, contribute to science and society further ignited my passion.
+The opportunity to make a change in the world, and contribute to science and society further ignited my passion.

-Unlike my peers I was always reading, exploring science and looking for ways to learn more about science which classified me as a nerd.
+Unlike my peers, I was always reading, exploring science, and looking for ways to learn more about science which classified me as a nerd.
 Luckily my aunt who is an electrical engineer was there as my first role model; hearing her talk about her experience in STEM made me realize I could do the same.
 It was hard seeing fewer girls in my class who were not interested in science.
 I accepted it and as time passed I wondered why was this the case?

 - What can I do to change this?